-The ACS Outstanding Graduating Senior Award recognizes a graduating senior B.S. chemistry or biochemistry major who has demonstrated excellence throughout their entire academic career at Texas Tech University.
-The award is sponsored by the South Plains Section of the American Chemical Society.
+The American Chemical Society (ACS) Outstanding Graduating Senior Award recognizes a graduating senior B.S. chemistry or biochemistry major who has demonstrated excellence throughout their entire academic career at Texas Tech University.
+The award is sponsored by the South Plains Section of the ACS.

 ACS Outstanding Graduating Senior Award Winners